 The introduction of the Online Visa for Saudi Arabia in September 2019 is good news for those curious to experience a holiday in the country.
 The Saudi eVisa has opened the country up to tourism for a number of eligible nationalities, which includes citizens of the U.S., Europe, Japan, China and much more.

 However, before traveling to Saudi Arabia with an eVisa, there are several medical requirements for Saudi Arabia that applicants should bear in mind.
 As Saudi Arabia is a desert country where several disease-carrying insects are present, it is necessary to get the required vaccines for Saudi Arabia before traveling, as well as to take other precautions to safeguard your medical health.

 The US American Center for Disease Control (CDC) recommends that all travelers to Saudi Arabia should be up-to-date with the following routine vaccinations before their trip:

 - Influenza (flu)

-It is also recommended that most travelers get the Hepatitis A and Typhoid vaccines to travel to Saudi Arabia in order to to avoid getting these diseases through contaminated food or water.
-The Typhoid vaccine is especially recommended for Saudi Arabia if the traveler is staying with friends or relatives, visiting smaller cities or rural areas, or is an adventurous eater.
+It is also recommended that most travelers get Hepatitis A and Typhoid vaccines to travel to Saudi Arabia in order to avoid getting these diseases through contaminated food or water.
+The Typhoid vaccine is especially recommended for Saudi Arabia if the traveler is staying with friends or relatives or is visiting smaller cities or rural areas, or is an adventurous eater.

 Recommended Vaccines for Some Travelers to Saudi Arabia